What Is Medicare Part A and How Does it Work?

 Let’s keep in mind that we are talking about insurance coverage for the elderly and the disabled.
 Such a lengthy hospital stay would be a practical impossibility for almost anybody in that age bracket.
 Yes, it is possible but the stars would have to be in perfect alignment before Medicare would allow such a lengthy stay, in the first place, and your body could withstand an ailment or injury that would require such a lengthy stay.

-I have been in the health insurance business for almost 40 years and, in all that time, I have had fewer than a half a dozen clients that have stayed long enough to use any of their Lifetime Reserve days and none of them lived long enough to exhaust them.
+I have been in the health insurance business for well over 4 decades and, in all that time, I have had fewer than a half a dozen clients that have stayed long enough to use any of their Lifetime Reserve days and none of them lived long enough to exhaust them.

 What Else Does Medicare Part A Cover?

 OK.
-I said I would discuss Medicare’s coverage of a Skilled Nursing Facility for you.
+I said I would discuss Medicare Part A’s other coverages for you.
 Medicare Part A will cover a nursing home bill but only if that nursing home is a Medicare participating facility (which means they allow Medicare to pay them, rather than you and they agree to accept what Medicare allows as the total bill) and only if Medicare approves your stay there.

 Generally speaking, Medicare will approve a short stay in a nursing home for recuperative reasons.
 For example, if you break a hip and need to stay in a nursing home to recuperate, Medicare usually will cover that but only for 20 days.
-The amount the Skilled Nursing Facility is allowed to charge you for that 80 day period is $164.50 per day, no more.
-If you have a Medicare Supplement, it will cover you there for another 80 days.
+The amount the Skilled Nursing Facility is allowed to charge you for that 80 day period is $170.50 per day, no more.
+If you have a Medicare Supplement, it will cover you there, for the same amount, for another 80 days.
 After that, you will either be discharged or any further nursing home expenses will be your responsibility.

 Nationwide, Medicare covers less than 2% of all nursing home bills so you can see, they cannot be considered a reliable source of money should you ever need to be confined in a nursing home.

-If you do not have a Long Term Care policy, you really should seriously consider getting one.
-Everybody worries about having the right Medicare Supplement and, while that is important, the expense that will literally wipe out all of the money you have spent your entire life amassing, is a lengthy stay in a nursing home.
-And, such a policy would be greatly enhanced by the addition of a home health care benefit.
+Long story short, everybody worries about having the right Medicare Supplement and, while that is important, the expense that will literally wipe out all of the money you have spent your entire life amassing, is a lengthy stay in a nursing home.
+And that can be avoided entirely with a little well-advised and diligent pre-planning on your part.
+Any such coverage would be greatly enhanced by the addition of a home health care benefit so don’t leave that out of your considerations.

 Frankly, I would rather take a whoopin’ than go to a nursing home but the day may come when I will simply have no choice.
 There will come a time when I can no longer be cared for at home, a time when, if I fall, not only can I not get up by myself, but my wife can’t pick me up, either.
 There will come a time when I am no longer in control of my own bodily functions and that is not a duty I would be willing to force on any of my family members.